-The Deadline for Filing a Proof of Claim Based on a Claim Arising from the Rejection of a Lease or Contract Is sixty (60) days following confirmation of the Plan.
-Any claim based on the rejection of a contract or lease will be barred if the proof of claim is not timely filed, unless the Court orders otherwise.
+[The Deadline for Filing a Proof of Claim Based on a Claim Arising from the Rejection of a Lease or Contract Is.
+Any claim based on the rejection of a contract or lease will be barred if the proof of claim is not timely filed, unless the Court orders otherwise.]